gabriellariccagrigolooliveira/MeuPrimeiroSite/README.md

 # MeuPrimeiroSite

-aluna o primeiro ano do ensin médio do colégio elias abrahão.
+aluna do primeiro ano do ensin médio do colégio elias abrahão.